awsdocs/aws-cdk-guide/v2/cli.md

   }
   ```

-## Specifying credentials and region<a name="cli-environment"></a>
+## Specifying credentials and Region<a name="cli-environment"></a>

-The CDK Toolkit needs to know your AWS account credentials and the AWS region into which you are deploying, not only for deployment operations but also to retrieve context values during synthesis\.
-Together, your account and region make up the *environment*\.
+The CDK Toolkit needs to know your AWS account credentials and the AWS Region that you're deploying into\.
+This is needed for deployment operations and to retrieve context values during synthesis\.
+Together, your account and Region make up the *environment*\.

 **Important**
 We strongly recommend against using your main AWS account for day\-to\-day tasks\.
 Instead, create a user in IAM and use its credentials with the CDK\.

-Credentials and region may be specified using environment variables or in configuration files\.
+Credentials and Region may be specified using environment variables or in configuration files\.
 These are the same variables and files used by other AWS tools such as the AWS CLI and the various AWS SDKs\.
 The CDK Toolkit looks for this information in the following order\.
 + The `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_DEFAULT_REGION` environment variables\.
-Always specify all three variables, not just one or two\.
+Always specify all three variables, not only one or two\.
 + A specific profile defined in the standard AWS `config` and `credentials` files, and specified using the `--profile` option on `cdk` commands\.
 + The `[default]` section of the standard AWS `config` and `credentials` files\.

 **Note**
 The standard AWS `config` and `credentials` files are located at `~/.aws/config` and `~/.aws/credentials` \(macOS/Linux\) or `%USERPROFILE%\.aws\config` and `%USERPROFILE%\.aws\credentials` \(Windows\)\.

-The environment specified in your AWS CDK app using the stack's `env` property is used during synthesis to generate an environment\-specific AWS CloudFormation template and during deployment to override the account or region specified by one of the above methods\.
+The environment that you specify in your AWS CDK app by using the stack's `env` property is used during synthesis\.
+It's used to generate an environment\-specific AWS CloudFormation template, and during deployment, it overrides the account or Region specified by one of the preceding methods\.
 For more information, see [Environments](environments.md)\.

-If you have the AWS CLI installed, the easiest way to configure your account credentials and a default region is to issue the following command:
+If you have the AWS CLI installed, the easiest way to configure your account credentials and a default Region is to issue the following command:

 ```
 aws configure
 ```

-Provide your AWS access key ID, secret access key, and default region when prompted\.
+Provide your AWS access key ID, secret access key, and default Region when prompted\.
 These values are written to the `[default]` section of the `config` and `credentials` files\.

-If you don't have the AWS CLI installed, you can manually create or edit the `config` and `credentials` files to contain default credentials and a default region, in the following format\.
+If you don't have the AWS CLI installed, you can manually create or edit the `config` and `credentials` files to contain default credentials and a default Region\.
+Use the following format\.
 + In `~/.aws/config` or `%USERPROFILE%\.aws\config`

   ```